Associated Artists Productions: Film archive

-In 1969, the United Artists Corporation presented to the Library of Congress the earliest surviving preprint material from the pre-1950 film library of Warner Bros. (including First National library).
+In 1969, the United Artists Corporation presented to the Library of Congress the earliest surviving preprint material from the pre-1950 Warner Bros.
+Pictures film library (including First National Pictures).
 The collection contains 200 silent features (1918–29), 800 sound features (1926–50), 1,800 sound shorts (1926–48), and 337 Looney Tunes and Merrie Melodies shorts (1931–48).
 While consisting largely of Warner Bros. releases, the collection includes nearly two hundred sound features released by Monogram Pictures Corporation between 1936 and 1946 and 231 Popeye cartoons produced by Fleischer Studios and Famous Studios released between 1933 and 1957.
 Most motion pictures exist in the original black-and-white/Technicolor camera negatives.
 The Library is converting those items on nitrate to safety film stock and has obtained reference prints for seventy of the better known Warner Bros. features, such as Gold Diggers of 1935 (1935), High Sierra (1941), I Am a Fugitive from a Chain Gang (1932), The Jazz Singer (1927), and Little Caesar (1930).
 There are no United Artists films (such as James Bond and The Pink Panther franchise; these are owned by Metro-Goldwyn-Mayer) in the United Artists Collection.
 The early synchronized sound Vitaphone shorts are lacking accompanying sound discs.

 This is a large collection of nitrate negatives and masters, which are still undergoing transfer to acetate stock.
 Most of the safety film copies exist only in the preservation master stage, limiting accessibility for viewing and duplication.
 Some years ago, the Library of Congress obtained 16mm prints (though many are television prints, flat in picture quality and occasionally edited) for the pre-1950 Warner Bros. features.
 Additional prints have been added to the collection, ranging from "reject fine grain master positives" (copies made for preservation but deemed inadequate) suitable for reference use, to high-quality 35mm prints reserved for theatrical projection.
 United Artists also sent 16mm prints of most of the Warner Bros. and Monogram films to the Wisconsin Center for Film and Theater Research, such as My Four Years in Germany (1918), Conductor 1492 (1924), Midnight Lovers (1926) and Joe Palooka in Triple Cross (1951).

 Titles and holdings are listed in the various M/B/RS catalogs.
 There are a number of published reference books on Warner Bros. films.
 Copyrights are still in effect for most of the films in this collection; a donor restriction also applies.
 United Artists has passed through various hands, but current ownership of this material resides with Turner Entertainment Co.